PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UX Rule

 - Codicil section is not available in the Add Will.
-- when any section has no records available, system shows a proper message.
+- When any section has no records available, system shows a proper message.
+- For `Testamentry Trust` section,
   - When user enter same name in `Trust Name` field, system show proper error message.
   - In the `Trust Name` dropdown, shows `Active` testamentary trust in Current Will and `Active` & `Inactive` testamentary trust in history Will.
-- When user delete `Testamentary Trust(s)` and if that `Testamentary Trust(s)` linked to the `Specific Bequest(s)`.
-System shows the confirmation diaog for that.
-  - On confirm, both `Testamentary Trust(s)` and `Specific Bequest(s)` will be deleted.
-- When user want to remove testamentary trust and hover on close icon, show hover effect.
   - On hover of `Testamentary Trust` section, it shows UP & DOWN icon
   - On hover of UP & DOWN icon, shows hover effect.
   - On UP section will move upward, On DOWN section will move downward.
   - UP or DOWN will be disable when movement in respective directions is not possible.
     - Cases:
       - When there is only one trust available on the dialog, both icons will be disable.
       - When there are multiple trusts available.
         - For First trust UP icon will be disabled or Last trust DOWN icon will be disabled.
         - For the intermediate trust, both icons will be enabled.
+- When user delete `Testamentary Trust(s)` and if that `Testamentary Trust(s)` linked to the `Specific Bequest(s)`.
+System shows the confirmation diaog for that.
+  - On confirm, both `Testamentary Trust(s)` and `Specific Bequest(s)` will be deleted.
+- When user want to remove testamentary trust and hover on close icon, show hover effect.
 - Confirm with Keith : `It has been confirmed with Keith that he will never create a Will for the deceased individuals`.

 ### UI Rule